Castagnole

 - Adjust the salt based on the salt content of the preserves.

-May these castagnole be a tribute to the perfect balance between sweetness and freshness, and may each bite remind you of how wonderful it is to work patiently with ingredients.
-Serve them with a smile, as they deserve.
+May these castagnole be a delightful tribute to the perfect balance between sweetness and freshness, reflecting the meticulous care with which they are prepared.
+Serve them with pride, as they deserve a place on any festive table.

 How much of a capolavoro is this?